etianen/django-usertools/README.md

 * Search through user lists using integrated [django-watson](https://github.com/etianen/django-watson) search.
 * Batch admin actions for managing users and groups.
 * Optional database migrations and patches for increasing the size of the username field to 75 characters.
-* Optional admin password reset workflow.
+* Optional password reset feature for the admin site.

 Documentation